awesomeahi95/se-challenge-payroll/README.md

     * I created another CSV file with a different ```report_id``` and slightly different data to check how the API endpoints would deal with both previously uploaded CSVs and new CSVs

 - If this application was destined for a production environment, what would I add or change?
-    * Thorough automated tests implemented for other potential error scenarios
+    * Thorough automated tests implemented for more potential error scenarios
     * A frontend where a user would be able to upload a CSV file and also get a table output of the pay report
     * Better separation of concerns using blueprints

 - What compromises did I have to make as a result of the time constraints of this challenge?
-    * I did not approach the API with a Test Driven Development approach - instead I created an API and tested/debugged with manaual testing with Postman
+    * I did not approach the API with a Test Driven Development approach - instead I created an API and tested/debugged manually with Postman
+    * I had less modularity with the layers of the API as the solution's delivery was prioritized over better practices with separation of concerns which would benefit future development

 </details>